closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 ## Post-Cycle Reflection: The Retro Sync

 Once a cycle finishes, each cycle-team gathers for a retrospective meeting.
-It’s a time for giving kudos and saying thank-you.
-Talking about what we’ve achieved and discussing potential improvements to our product development process.
-Summarized insights from this session are then shared with the entire engineering team and presented by a project lead during the Product/Engineering Sync.
+It’s a time for giving kudos and saying thank you, talking about what we’ve achieved and discussing potential improvements to our product development process.
+Summarized insights from this session are then shared with the entire engineering team and presented by the project lead during the Product/Engineering Sync.

 This is an outline of a template that we use for creating Retro document: